leonbarrett/BeanstalkCommandLine/readme.markdown

 Notes
 =====

 When passing in a repo name, this must be the name and not the title.
-Type `$beanstalk list` to see a list of repos (the names are within brackets).
+Type `$beanstalk -m repo:list` to see a list of repos (the names are within brackets).

-If you plan on using the `$beanstalk repo:create <repo_name> <colour>` method to create a templated repo, and automatically create a Staging and Production server then you will need to open up the file and add in your server details.
-In the future these settings will be saved to a config file.

 Thanks
 =====